This topic is contained in the PDXpert help file: select Contents from the application's Help menu.

 not visible within PDXpert client

-IsCanceled Boolean released revision has been canceled
+IsCanceled Boolean released iteration has been canceled

 not visible within PDXpert client

-Revision string released (or canceled) item Revision
+Revision 2 string released (or canceled) iteration's Revision

 PendingRevID GUID (revision primary key) unique pending record identifier;